Soy milk: History

 Soymilk was mentioned in various European letters from China beginning in the 17th century.
 "Soy milk" entered the English language (as "soy-bean milk") in an 1897 USDA report.
 Li Yuying established Caséo-Sojaïne, the first soy milk "dairy", in Colombes, France, in 1910; he received the first British and American patents for soy milk manufacturing in 1912 and 1913.
 J.A.
 Chard began production of "Soy Lac" in New York City, United States, in 1917.
-Harry W. Miller—an American businessman forced to relocate his factory from Shanghai owing to World War II—was similarly compelled by the USDA and the US dairy industry to use the term "Soya Lac" rather than "soy milk".
+Harry W. Miller—an American businessman forced to relocate his factory from Shanghai owing to World War II—was similarly compelled by the US Department of Agriculture and the US dairy industry to use the term "Soya Lac" rather than "soy milk".
 John Harvey Kellogg had been working with what he called "soymilk" at his Battle Creek Sanitarium since 1930, but was similarly compelled to market his acidophilus-enriched beverage as "Soygal" when it began commercial production in 1942.

 A string of 40 court cases against Rich Products between 1949 and 1974 finally established that non-dairy "milks" and imitation dairy products were "a new and distinct food", rather than inferior and illegal knock-offs.
 Cornell researchers established the enzyme lipoxygenase as responsible for the "beany" flavor of soy milk made in 1966; the same research established a process for reducing or eliminating the bean flavor from commercial products.
-With Tetra Pak cartons extending its shelf-life, Hong Kong-based Vitasoy reintroduced soy milk to the US market in 1980 and brought it to 20 other countries within a few years.
+With Tetra Pak cartons extending soy milk's shelf life, Hong Kong-based Vitasoy reintroduced the product to the US market in 1980 and brought it to 20 other countries within a few years.
 Alpro similarly began production in Belgium in 1980, quickly becoming Europe's leading producer.
-New production technology and techniques began to permit soy beverages with an appreciably more milk-like flavor and consistency in the mid-1980s.
+New production technology and techniques led to soy beverages with an appreciably more milk-like flavor and consistency in the mid-1980s.